 While the plan does not have specifics, it proposes to expand access to long-term care services under Medicaid that help people stay at home and avoid care in an institution.
 Currently, only nursing home care is mandated under Medicaid, with states providing care at home or in the community at their discretion.

 Among other things, President Biden wants to extend the Money Follows the Person program, which is a federal initiative designed to move people out of nursing homes and into home-based care.
-The program provides grants to states to create an innovative home and community-based programs.
+The program provides grants to states to create innovative home and community-based programs.

 President Biden is also proposing that money be put toward creating well-paying caregiving jobs and that home health care workers be able to join a union and engage in collective bargaining.

 President Biden’s plan does not provide details, leaving It up to Congress to fill in the particulars when drafting its legislation.
 It is unclear how much of Biden’s proposed funding will make it into a final bill.

-Marketing Director & Probate Paralegal at RWC, LLC, Attorneys & Counselors at Law
+Marketing & Technology Director at RWC, LLC, Attorneys & Counselors at Law

 Ukraine born and Israel / Miami, FL raised.
 University of Miami graduate in the Marketing field.

-Mom to a girl, boy, and a Siberian Husky.
+Mom to a girl, a boy, and a Siberian Husky.